 View full history

-Super Air Zonk: Rockabilly Paradise is the follow up game to Air Zonk.
-Air Zonk was a side scrolling shooter game for the TurboGrafx-16 console, developed by Red Company and Hudson Soft.
-It was an unusual sequel to the prior Bonk games; Bonk's Adventure, Bonk's Revenge and Bonk 3, from Hudson and NEC that were successful on the TurboGrafx-16.
+Super Air Zonk: Rockabilly Paradise (JP: CD Denjin: Rockabilly Tengoku) is the follow up game to Air Zonk, a side-scrolling shoot 'em up game for the TurboGrafx-16 console developed by Red Company and Hudson Soft.
+It was an unusual sequel to the prior Bonk games: Bonk's Adventure, Bonk's Revenge and Bonk 3, from Hudson and NEC that were successful on the TurboGrafx-16.

 Super Air Zonk was released 1993 in North America and was later re-released for the Wii Virtual Console on November 19, 2007.

-Super Air Zonk had very similar gameplay to the first Air Zonk game.
-The game is a side scrolling shooter game with a unique gameplay style that is different from other shooters that existed on the TurboGrafx-16 and other consoles of the time.
-The game included the use of assistants to the game's main character Air Zonk and also several unique power ups throughout the game.
+Super Air Zonk has very similar gameplay to the first Air Zonk game.
+The game is a side-scrolling shoot 'em up game with a unique gameplay style that is different from other shoot 'em ups that existed on the TurboGrafx-16 and other consoles of the time.
+The game includes the use of assistants to the game's main character Air Zonk and also several unique power ups throughout the game.
 Selection of the companion character in Super Air Zonk differs slightly from that of the first game.

 The antagonist in Super Air Zonk is a futuristic version of King Drool, the dinosaur villain from the original Bonk video game series.